krishna-gramener/regintel/README.md

 ## 🙋‍♂️ For Users

-- Use the interactive Sankey diagram to explore relationships between companies, therapeutic areas, drugs, and years
+- Use the interactive Sankey diagram to explore relationships between companies, therapeutic areas, categories, subcategories, and years
-- Click on any node in the Sankey diagram to filter related documents
+- Click on any node in the Sankey diagram to toggle filtering
-- Use the dropdown filters to further narrow down documents of interest
+- Use the multi-select dropdown filters with checkboxes to filter documents
+- View currently selected filters below the search button
 - Click document titles to open PDFs

 ## 🧑‍💻 For Developers